 I adore a good deli sandwich.
 Of course some of the best were in New York City; nothing beats the deli's of New York.
+Time for a trip don't you think?

 But of all the deli sandwiches out there, the Reuben is hands down my favorite.
 Between the corned beef, sauerkraut and Russian dressing, well, it just doesn't get any better.
+Honestly, I could eat this all day long!

 Since I have been in the mood for an authentic Reuben sandwich but find myself thousands of miles from New York City, I thought I would settle for something very close and just as amazing tasting; The Reuben Dip.